datacraft-dsc/DEPs/1/README.md

 1. The project SHALL use open source licenses consistent with the open source definition (https://opensource.org/osd)
 1. All contributions to the project source code ("patches") SHALL use the same license as the project.
-1. A new contributor contributing a patch MUST agree to a Contributor License Agreement (CLA) before their patch can be merged.
+1. A new contributor contributing a patch MUST agree to a Contributor License Agreement (CLA) before their patch can be merged if the project requires one.
 1. Each Contributor SHALL be responsible for identifying themselves in the project Contributor list.

 ### 2.3.
 Patch Requirements